MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 ## Limitations
 A customer profile, segment, or measure has *one* BU as the owner.
 This means that if a customer is represented in data that spans more than one BU, then the customer

-Customer measures are not stored in Dataverse yet.

-Only build your own segments and measures are supported.
+* Only build your own segments and measures are supported.

 * Synonyms in the BU mappings are not supported.

+* Customer measures are not stored in Dataverse yet.

+*
 When business unit data separation is enabled, Customer Insights populates Dataverse tables with data with ownership information, so that data consumption from Dataverse (e.g., in other Dynamics apps, such as Dynamics Marketing, model-driven apps, etc.) is governed by Dataverse RBAC settings.

 [!INCLUDE [footer-include](includes/footer-banner.md)]